Models and Fields¶

 Vector Fields¶

 Redis OM supports vector fields for similarity search, enabling AI and machine learning applications.
-Vector fields store embeddings (arrays of floats) and can be searched using K-Nearest Neighbors (KNN) queries.

 Defining Vector Fields¶